 An examination of cities and suburbs from a sociological perspective, with special emphasis upon urban ecology, lifestyles, and problems, third-world urbanization patterns; urban planning.
 Field trips may be required.
+Cross-listed with CRJ-4630

 SOC-4640: Globalization and Human Rights - 3 hours